Generating In-Distribution Proxy Graphs for Explaining Graph Neural Networks

 \section{Graph Information Bottleneck with Proxy Graphs}

-In this section, we propose the concept of a \textit{proxy graph} to mitigate the above-mentioned OOD issue.
-This proxy graph not only retains the label information present in $G'$ but also conforms to the distribution of the original graph dataset.
-Specifically, we assume that proxy graphs $\tilde{G}$ are drawn from a distribution $P_\gG$ and reformulate the estimation of $P(Y|G')$ by marginalizing over the distribution of proxy graphs as follows.
+In this section, we propose the concept of \textit{proxy graphs} to mitigate the aforementioned OOD issue.
+A proxy graph not only retains the label information present in $G'$ but also conforms to the distribution of the original graph dataset.
+Specifically, we assume that proxy graphs $\tilde{G}$ are drawn from the distribution $P_\gG$ and reformulate the estimation of $P(Y|G')$ by marginalizing over the distribution of proxy graphs as follows:

 In~\eqref{eq:surGIB}, we address the OOD challenge by predicting $Y$ using a proxy graph $\tilde{G}$ instead of directly using $G'$.
 This approach is particularly effective when the conditional probability $P(Y|\cdot)$ is approximated by the model $f(\cdot)$.
 To facilitate the maximization of the likelihood as outlined in~\eqref{eq:surGIB}, we further approximate $P(\tilde{G}|G')$ with a parameterized function, denoted as $Q_{\boldsymbol{\phi}}(\tilde{G}|G')$.
 The formal representation is thus given by